-Die 7.0.
-Ki A Attiella 1, ST RATEGIC PRIORITY VALUE STATEMENT ARGET 4 .
-A FRIENDLY, SAFE CITY 4.1 Separate development of the past will be forgotten as the city proactively promotes and practically engineers social cohesion across all its objectives, geographic spread, racial groupings, class identities, religious formations and political affiliations.
-4.1.1 Civic engagement increases so that 100% of residents, regardless of racial, class, religion political categories can enjoy an active role in decisions that affect their city.
-4.1.2 To ensure the effective management of land uses within the Msunduzi Municipality. ous or 4.2 People will enjoy working together and helping each other in local neighbourhoods and in the broader community.
-Msunduzi's friendly, outdoor life is enlivened by an interesting range of local and regional celebrations. - participation are critical elements of Msunduzi's safety and security strategies.
-Community policing 80% of community police forums are accessible and accommodated in safety centres within minute walk or ride for all residents.
-The entire Msunduzi Municipal area is monitored through CCTV camera system.
-100% of the city-wide area is monitored by law enforcement officials (traffic wardens, traffic officials) security officers, city police, peace officers and inspectors). mcers,
+S TRATEGIC PRIORITY VALUE STATEMENT TARGET 4.
+A FRIENDLY, SAFE CITY 4.1 Separate development of the past will be forgotten as the city proactively promotes and practically engineers social cohesion across all its objectives, geographic spread, racial groupings, class identities, religious formations and political affiliations. political categories can enjoy an active role in decisions that affect their city.
+4.1.2 To ensure the effective management of land uses within the Msunduzi Municipality.
+4.2 People will enjoy working together and helping each other in local neighbourhoods and in the broader community.
+Msunduzi's friendly, outdoor life is enlivened by an interesting range of local and regional celebrations. e r 4.3 Civil society organisations and community participation are critical elements of Msunduzi's · · · · · · · · · · · · · · · · · · · safety and security strategies.
+Community policing forums are active in community safety centres established across the city.